201 KAR 36:030. Continuing education requirements.

-(4) A person holding a license shall complete a minimum of six (6) hours of continuing education in suicide assessment, treatment, and management within the first year of licensure and every six (6) years thereafter as required by KRS 210.366.
+(4) A person holding a license shall complete a minimum of six (6) hours of continuing education in a course in suicide assessment, treatment, and management within the first year of licensure and every six (6) years thereafter as required by KRS 210.366.

-(a) A person holding a license shall be exempted from the requirement to complete a continuing education in suicide assessment, treatment, and management within the first year of licensure if the counselor:
+(a) A person holding a license shall be exempt from the requirement to complete a continuing education course in suicide assessment, treatment, and management within the first year of licensure if the counselor:

 1. Graduated from a Council for Accreditation of Counseling and Related Education Program since 2009; or

 2. Completed a three (3) semester hours graduate course in suicide and crisis assessment, prevention, and intervention.